Chronology: Federal Reserve's transparency steps

-The Federal Reserve this week will begin publishing forecasts for short-term U.S. interest rates and the expected timing of its next rate hike.
+It has tied low interest rates to calendar dates, and in September, it said it expected to buy bonds until the labor market outlook improved "substantially."

-The forecasts, to be released at the close of the Fed's policy-setting panel's meeting on Wednesday, are seen as a significant step toward greater transparency.
-The U.S. central bank may also move to set a formal inflation target.
+Policymakers are now struggling to agree on a set of economic thresholds -- probably a given level of unemployment and inflation -- that would signal when it was finally time to consider raising rates from near zero, where they have been since December 2008. <ID:L1E8M96W2>

-The following are some of the other main strides the Fed has taken toward greater openness since 1994:
+The following are the main strides the Fed, once a bastion of secrecy, has taken toward more transparency since 1994:

 February 1994 - The policy-setting Federal Open Market Committee (FOMC) begins to release statements announcing moves in the overnight federal funds rate, its main policy tool.